anderson-truong/CS31-Project-2-Automated-Testing/README.md

 5. Put `test_WINDOWS.sh` and `payment.exe` in the same folder.

-6. Then, click on the shell script and run it.
+6. Click on the shell script to run it.

 ### Linux Setup (UCLA servers with the g31 compiler)
 1. Download `test_LINUX.sh` from this repository.